haddocking/haddocking.github.io/software/haddock3/haddock3-manual/src/clis.md

 haddock3-analyse -r my-run-folder -m 2 5 6 -p reference_fname my_ref.pdb receptor_chain F
 ```

-Here the `-p` key tells the code that you are about to insert caprieval parameters, whose name should match the parameter name.
+Here the `-p` key tells the code that you are about to insert `[caprieval]` parameters, whose name should match the parameter name of the module.
 Each parameter name and the corresponding value must be separated by a space character.

 Another parameter that can be specified is `top_cluster`, which defines how many of the first N clusters will be considered in the analysis.
 This value is set to 10 by default.